zhengjunyao-work/arc24/docs/modeling/Iteration_02_learn_to_count.md

 - [ ] How to evaluate the representation of the models?
 Phi-3, Llama3, Gemma2
 - [ ] Curriculum learning might be helpful to do cause attribution
+- [ ] Does DoRA get better results?
+- [ ] ARC tasks fine-tuning, maybe using Michael Hodel augmentations.
+That would be a good way to see if learning to count is useful or not.
+If I find that is useful then I should create other tasks.
+- [ ] Can I measure the effect of r in LoRA?
+Probably I need a big r because the task is pretty new for this LLMs